Soares/simplifience.com/post/intro/motivation.md

 It doesn't have to be like this.
 Math and science are far simpler if you drop the baggage of history.

 Simplifience is about teaching you those secrets without the historical baggage.
 Popular culture insists that reality is a difficult place to understand.
 Quantum physics is treated like a branch of dark magic, and the average physics textbook won't get within ten chapters of general relativity.
-Yet these subjects are not *intrinsically difficult*.
-[Mystery is in your mind, not in the world]reality/mystery.
+Yet these subjects are not *intrinsically difficult*. @post[Mystery is in your mind, not in the world]reality/mystery.
 Deep physics is scary because its presentation is twisted and confused.

 We can do better.